AdaCore/Ada_Drivers_Library/docs/design.md

 root of the project.
 It is subdivided in Protocols, Bitmap_Drawings, Audio, Tools, etc.

-There is also the Component library, it's a little bit special because it implements drivers for external chips (IO expander, gyro, thermal printer, etc).
+There is also the Components library, it's a little bit special because it implements drivers for external chips (IO expander, gyro, thermal printer, etc).
 That doesn't sound very hardware agnostic, however the code can be used on any micro-controller.
 From a logical standpoint, it belongs in the machine